 Teachers might use Stop, Breathe & Think as a class warm-up.
-The meditations are short -- the shortest clocks in at just three minutes -- and they might serve as a nice way to set the tone for a class period or an entire school day.
-The app also seems like a great choice for teachers to recommend to students who express feelings of stress or anxiety around school.
-For students with pronounced needs for anxiety and stress, no app is a replacement for a trained professional, and this app does not purport to serve any such purpose.
-But for students who needs a consistent, firm reminder to find their breath and gain perspective.
+The meditations are short -- the shortest clocks in at just three minutes -- and they serve as a nice way to set the tone for a class period or an entire school day.
+The app's also a great choice for teachers to recommend to students who express feelings of stress or anxiety.
+While no app is a replacement for a trained professional, Stop, Breathe & Think has tremendous appeal for students who need a consistent, firm reminder to find their breath and gain perspective.

-Stop, Breathe & Think is a meditation companion for kids and adults that offers 15 brief, thoughtfully collected meditations to address a range of emotional states.
-Kids click Check In to answer a few questions about their current state of mind.
-In this check-in, kids select how they're feeling both mentally and physically, on a scale from "great" to "rough."
+Stop, Breathe & Think is an app for kids and adults that offers brief meditations to address a range of emotional states.
+Kids click Check In to answer a few questions about their current state of mind -- how they're feeling both mentally and physically, on a scale from "great" to "rough."
 Kids can then select up to five emotions from more than 80, and the app presents a curated list of meditations especially suited to the emotions selected.
 Alternately, kids can simply navigate from the home screen directly to a full list of all meditation programs, which often have 10 to 25 sessions to complete.
 There are meditations aimed at middle schoolers, high schoolers, and college-age students, and they include yoga, acupressure videos, and even a breathing timer that teaches kids how to inhale and exhale in rhythm.

-Users can earn each of the 21 stickers for different types of achievements, from using a particular meditation several times to meditating for multiple days in a row.
+Kids can earn stickers for different types of achievements, from using a particular meditation several times to meditating for multiple days in a row.
 Just as meditation can address a range of needs, it's impressive to see that the stickers reward a range of positive meditation practices.
 It's also worth noting that the app has only a few rewards for simple practices and many more stickers for tasks that take days or weeks to earn.
-That's as much as a metaphor for the value of this app as anything else: there's great immediate value here, but the greatest rewards seem to arise from consistent, thoughtful use.
+That's as much as a metaphor for the value of the app as anything else: There's great immediate value here, but the greatest rewards seem to arise from consistent, thoughtful use.